 In the capital, Maputo, we are implementing specialized care and support packages for patients with advanced HIV who are facing the challenge of staying on lifelong treatment or have developed drug resistance.
 This includes improving the detection and rapid treatment of opportunistic infections.

-We partnered with a local organization to open a drop-in center for people who use drugs in Maputo.
-The center, which offers testing and treatment for HIV, TB, and hepatitis C, and comprehensive harm reduction services, including a needles and syringes distribution program, received around 100 visitors a day.
+In Mafalala slum, we work with a local organization to run a drop-in center for people who use drugs, where testing and treatment for HIV, TB, and hepatitis C are available.
+It is the only program in Mozambique offering comprehensive harm reduction services, including needle and syringe distribution.

 In Beira, MSF runs mobile clinics providing sexual and reproductive health care, including HIV testing, counseling, and family planning to vulnerable groups such as sex workers, who are at high risk of HIV infection.
 In 2019, we started offering advanced HIV care at Beira central hospital.

 In Cabo Delgado, access to health care is extremely limited due to violence and insecurity.
 In 2019, we started supporting a health center in Macomia, with treatment for malaria, malnutrition and respiratory diseases.
 We also rehabilitated the center, which was severely damaged by Cyclone Kenneth, ran training on maternal health, pediatrics, and sexual and reproductive health care for Ministry of Health staff and upgraded the water supply system.